Status of food safety in Africa

 Access to safe and nutritious food is a basic human right.
 However, ” every year around the world, over 420 000 people die and some 600 million people fall ill after eating contaminated food.” the FAO study says.

 The consequences of unsafe food affect socioeconomic , burden the healthcare systems, and hinder economic growth as well as global and regional .
-Even though the increasingly globalized food market offers opportunities, in countries that are unable to meet these are lost, causing food loss, and of income and natural resources.
+Even though the increasingly globalized food market offers opportunities, in countries that are unable to meet these are lost, causing food loss, and waste of income and natural resources.

 The current Food Safety situation in Africa